 That all-new version has some subtle design changes including the one feature we most wanted, moving the camera back onto the top of the display's bezel, getting rid of the odd perspective that its webcam used to boast.
 That small change is telling, but it's the overall power and portability that makes Dell's laptop so impressive.

 The MacBook Air recently had another welcome update after the long-awaited revival of 2019.
-It's got a much-improved keyboard and more powerful processor to make for a seriously superb package, all in a design that's absolutely what most people imagine when they think of a lightweight laptop.
+It's got a much-improved keyboard and the new M1 chip to make for a seriously superb package, all in a design that's absolutely what most people imagine when they think of a lightweight laptop.

 Of course, you'll have to accept a fairly paltry set of ports and get on board with USB-C, but that's frankly par for the course on machines with its profile, and the screen is one of the best in the business.
 For our money, most people will be thrilled with the new Macbook Air.

 Google's waded back into the Chromebook market with this superb little laptop, to offer a middle ground between the many, many cheap options and the previously out-on-its-own Pixelbook, and it's won us over entirely.

 It's a beautifully made machine, with great performance and a really sleek design that's easy to pack up and carry.
 Of course, the key decision facing you is whether you're happy to go with Chrome OS, and the limitations it does entail.
 If that's no problem, this is a serious contender that's coming down in price all the time.